-The effect of a hypothetical 10% change in foreign currency exchange rates would have impacted our results of operations by \$0.5 million decrease and \$0.3 million increase for the years ended January 31, 2023 and 2022, respectively.
+The effect of a hypothetical 10% weakening of the exchange rate of the U.S. dollar would have impacted our results of operation by \$1.7 million decrease for the year ended January 31, 2024.

 The major financing risks faced by us will be managed by our treasury function.
 For information about the effects of currency and interest rate fluctuations and how we manage currency and interest risk, see "Item 5.
-Operating and Financial Review and
+Operating and Financial Review and Prospects-5.B.

-Prospects-5.B.
 Liquidity and Capital Resources."
 Please also see the information set forth under "Note 14.
 Derivative Financial Instruments" of our consolidated financial statements and related notes included elsewhere in this Form 20-F.